-- smtp_server The SMTP server to use, defaults to 'localhost' - error_log A logfile to write the error to - error_subject_prefix The prefix of the error email subject package The name of the application package, to be stored in the app_conf.

-- from_address Whom the error email should be from - app_conf Defaults supplied via the [app:main] section from the Paste config file. load_config only cares about whether a 'prefix' option is set, if so it will update Routes to ensure URL's take that into account.
+- smtp_server The SMTP server to use, defaults to 'localhost' - error_log A logfile to write the error to - · error_subject_prefix The prefix of the error email subject - from_address Whom the error email should be from - app_conf Defaults supplied via the [app:main] section from the Paste config file. load_config only cares about whether a 'prefix' option is set, if so it will update Routes to ensure URL's take that into account.